MicrosoftDocs/win32/desktop-src/SetupApi/disk-prompting-and-error-handling.md

 ---
-Description: 'Use setup functions to prompt the user for a new source disk or to create error dialog boxes.' ms.assetid: '0bff17a6-590d-4410-9ed1-0a655d94caad'
+Description: Use setup functions to prompt the user for a new source disk or to create error dialog boxes. ms.assetid: 0bff17a6-590d-4410-9ed1-0a655d94caad
-title: Disk Prompting and Error Handling
+title: Disk Prompting and Error Handling ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Disk Prompting and Error Handling